stevenvar/OCaLustre/README.md

   c := a + b
 ```

-## Published version
+## Published versions

-A more complete description of a previous version of the prototype has been published for the 8th European Congress on Embedded Real Time Software and Systems (ERTS 2016) (read the article at https://hal.archives-ouvertes.fr/hal-01292266/)
+A description of a previous version of the prototype has been published for the 8th European Congress on Embedded Real Time Software and Systems (ERTS 2016) (read the article at https://hal.archives-ouvertes.fr/hal-01292266/)

+A french description of a more complete version has been described here : https://hal.archives-ouvertes.fr/hal-01446225/document

 ## Complete syntax